ga4gh/va-spec/docs/source/quick-start.rst

 Where do I Start?
 #################
 As a modeling framework, there are many ways that users may engage with the VA-Spec.
 Some users may simply want to adopt an existing Standard Profile out-of-the-box for their data.
 Others may find an existing profile insufficient and wish to refine or extend it to meet their needs.
-And others may discover that no Standrd Profiles yest exists for the type of knowelge they need to represent, and collaborate with the VA team to derive a new profile from the Core-IM.
+And others may discover that no Standard Profiles yet exists for the type of knowledge they need to represent, and collaborate with the VA team to derive a new profile from the Core-IM.

 The **decision tree** below is designed to help newcomers find the right entry point for engagement with the VA Framework, based on their data and project requirements.
  * Follow the tree downward, choosing the appropriate path based on your data and project requirements.